dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 A `LineSegment` creates a line between two points.

 The `LineSegment` class defines the `Point` property, of type `Point`, which represents the end point of the line segment.
-The default value of this property is (0,0), and it's backed by a `BindableProperty` object, which means that it can be the target of data bindings, and styled.
+The default value of this property is (0,0), and it's backed by a <xref:Microsoft.Maui.Controls.BindableProperty> object, which means that it can be the target of data bindings, and styled.

 > [!NOTE]
 > The `LineSegment` class does not contain a property for the starting point of the line.
 It only defines the end point.
 The start point of the line is the current point of the `PathFigure` to which the `LineSegment` is added.